After living in Texas for 3 years, I learned a few key things:

 Have you ever been to Texas?
 What did you learn while you were there?

 I hope you all have a safe and happy July 4th!
 I have the day off work so I won’t be posting anything tomorrow.
 Instead, I’ll be enjoying my day off with my Branmuffin.

 And most importantly, I want to say thank you to all of our servicemen who are overseas, away from their babies and loved ones, sacrificing their lives for our freedom.
 Much love to you and best wishes for a safe return home!

 Disclaimer: The link to the vegan gelatin is an Amazon affiliate link.
-If you decide to purchase it after clicking on the link, I will receive a small percentage of the sale.
-Just thought I’d let ya know.
-Transparency is important to me!
+If you decide to purchase it after clicking on the link, I will receive a small percentage of the sale which helps me keep this site alive running so thank you for your support!